rondlite/reaction-docs/website/versioned_docs/version-v1.2.0/plugin-creating-2.md

 ```

 It's important to understand that Registry entries are added upon first start, but they don't get reloaded if they already
-exist, so to have registry changes take effect you must either `reaction reset -n` or remove that entry directly from
+exist, so to have registry changes take effect you must either `demand reset -n` or remove that entry directly from
 the `Packages` collection.

 Next: [Using Layouts](plugin-layouts-3)